Peryfraza/django_project_character_sheet_app/README.md

 * [Setup](#setup)

 ## General info
-This project help people create their characters, items, classes, races, enchantements and abilities in a Dungeons&Dragons inspired convention.
+This project helps people create their characters, items, classes, races, enchantements and abilities in a Dungeons&Dragons inspired convention.
-It is generally directed for people who run games, players and also outsiders interested in seeing content.
+It is generally directed for people who run games, people who play them and outsiders interested in seeing content and characters.

 ## Languages and Technologies
 Project is created with: